 Mason Money is a debit card program.
-Funds can

-be loaded onto the Mason ID to make purchases both on and off campus.
-For deposits and a complete list of retailers visit masonmoneyonline.qmu.edu.
+Funds can be loaded onto the Maosn ID to make purchases both on and off campus.
+For deposits and a complete list of retailers visit masonmoneyonline.gmu.edu

 Bonus Funds vs. Mason Money